shabin5785/react-notes/Notes_3.md

 -The React.lazy function lets you render a dynamic import as a regular component.React.lazy and Suspense are not yet available for server-side rendering.
 If you want to do code-splitting in a server rendered app, we recommend Loadable Components.
 The lazy component should then be rendered inside a Suspense component, which allows us to show some fallback content (such as a loading indicator) while we’re waiting for the lazy component to load.

+-If the other module fails to load (for example, due to network failure), it will trigger an error.
+You can handle these errors to show a nice user experience and manage recovery with **Error Boundaries**.
+Once you’ve created your Error Boundary, you can use it anywhere above your lazy components to display an error state when there’s a network error